Isaiah 2:5-9 Commentary

 David admonishes and encourages us with his example writing...

-Some boast (trust = KJV) in chariots, and some in horses; but we will boast in the Name of the LORD, our God (see the study - Name of the LORD is a Strong Tower).
+Some boast (trust = KJV) in chariots, and some in horses; BUT (term of contrast) we will boast in the Name of the LORD, our God (see the study - Name of the LORD is a Strong Tower).
 (Ps 20:7)

 We will remember the name of the Lord our God.
 "Our God" in covenant, who has chosen us and whom we have chosen; this God is our God.
 The name of our God is JEHOVAH, and this should never be forgotten; the self existent, independent, immutable, ever present, all filling I AM.
 Let us adore that matchless name, and never dishonour it by distrust or creature confidence.
 Reader, you must know it before you can remember it.
 May the blessed Spirit reveal it graciously to your soul!